flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-18-38-zacchaeus-and-bartimaeus/index.en.md

 ## Conclusion

-With all this said, the parallel of this parable to Matthew 25 can’t be ignored.
+With all this said, the similarities of this parable to Matthew 25 can’t be ignored.
 The context of Matthew’s parable is a “good and faithful servant who enters into his master’s rest.”
 Luke’s parable is almost identical.

 Perhaps, while they appear conflicting, the two interpretations are not necessarily mutually exclusive.
 In any case, we need to stay focus on kingdom work and not become complacent while Jesus is "away".